Kallisandra/Kallisandra.github.io/README.md

 3) Computation efficienty for pizza.html
   * Resize pizza to less then 5ms
   * The file that contains all the changes is src/views/js/main.js and src/views/css/style.css
-  1) In style.css file change the .mover width to 100px to optimize the width of the mover
+  1) In style.css file change the .mover width to 100px to optimize the width of the mover, add backface-visibility to hidden      also to optimize
   2) main.js function changePizzaSizes
     a) Remove variables pizzaContainers and pizzaContainerslength because they are no longer necessary
     b) declare a new variable pizzaContainersElements, change dx and newWidth to use only the first instance of